 Building With Blocknative

 Our goal is to drive block builder diversity and equitable value recirculation throughout the web3 transaction supply chain.
 To this end, we offer a specialized suite of pre-chain infrastructure.
-This includes an easy-to-use MEV-Boost relay, validator resources, and transaction distribution network.
+This includes an easy-to-use MEV-Boost relay and validator resources.

 If you are interested in web3 developer tools and joining the proposer/builder conversation, contact us today or join our Discord community!
 To learn more about becoming an Ethereum validator, we recommend our Lighthouse/Geth setup guide.